-The derivation process for pairwise average merging candidate specified in clause 8.5.2.4 is invoked with mergeCandList, the reference indices refIdxL0N and refIdxL1N, the prediction list utilization flags predFlagL0N and predFlagL1N, the motion vectors mvL0N and mvL1N, and the half sample interpolation filter index hpelIfIdxN of every candidate N in mergeCandList, and numCurrMergeCand as inputs, and the output is assigned to mergeCandList, numCurrMergeCand, the reference indices refIdxL0avgCand and refIdxL1avgCand, the prediction list utilization flags predFlagL0avgCand and predFlagL1avgCand, the motion vectors mvL0avgCand and mvL1avgCand, and the half-sample interpolation filter index hpelIfIdxavgCand of candidate avgCand being added into mergeCandList.
-The bi-prediction weight index bcwIdx of candidate avgCand being added into mergeCandList is set equal to 0.
+The derivation process for pairwise average merging candidate specified in clause 8.5.2.4 is invoked with mergeCandList, the reference indices refIdxL0N and refIdxL1N, the prediction list utilization flags predFlagL0N and predFlagL1N, the motion vectors mvL0N and mvL1N, the half sample interpolation filter index hpelIfIdxN, and the bi-prediction weight index bcwIdxN of every candidate N in mergeCandList, and numCurrMergeCand as inputs, and the output is assigned to mergeCandList, numCurrMergeCand, the reference indices refIdxL0avgCand and refIdxL1avgCand, the prediction list utilization flags predFlagL0avgCand and predFlagL1avgCand, the motion vectors mvL0avgCand and mvL1avgCand, the half-sample interpolation filter index hpelIfIdxavgCand, and the bi-prediction weight index bcwIdxavgCand of candidate avgCand being added into mergeCandList.

 numOrigMergeCand is set equal to numCurrMergeCand.